adeharo9/docker-elastic/README.md

-# ElasticSearch + Kibana on Docker
+# Elasticsearch + Kibana on Docker

 This project comes out of [`deviantony/docker-elk`](https://github.com/deviantony/docker-elk) repository template.
-It builds a subset of the Elastic stack on Docker, namely ElasticSearch and Kibana.
+It builds a subset of the Elastic stack on Docker, namely Elasticsearch and Kibana.

 ## Table of contents